-12 Best Poetry Websites for Kids - Interactives and Collections
+Best Poetry Websites and Online Interactives for Kids

-Interactive Tools Help Kids with the Craft of Writing Poems
+Interactive Tools Help Students With the Craft of Writing Poems

 I love to read my students' poems, and these interactives and poetry collections provide them inspiration and guidance.
 I've seen sparks of creativity fly for children and teens alike.
-The collections of poems include classic favorites as well as works by contemporary authors AND kids.
-And readers have added another dozen of their favorite websites to the readers' recommendations list at the end of this article.
+The collections of poems on these websites include classic favorites as well as works by contemporary authors AND kids.

 Although they are enthusiastic, my students sometimes find writing verse to be a challenge.
 They struggle with choosing just the right word.
 Or they are unsure if they had the right form.
 How do you write a haiku?
 How about an acrostic or a limerick?

 That's where these writing tools and examples help.
-Many of them have forms, tips and scaffolding.
+Many of them have forms, tips, and scaffolding.
 A few even give your kids the opportunity to submit their finished works of poetic art for online publication.
-Added bonus - many of the sites also have lesson plans for teachers.
+As an added bonus, many of the sites also have lesson plans for teachers.

 ReadWriteThink is one of the foremost websites in providing online reading and writing activities for students and lesson plan ideas for teachers.
 They have several interactives and an app kids can use to wax poetic.

 Each interactive is accompanied by lesson plan ideas for students at various grade levels.
 Be sure to print or copy each completed poetic masterpiece!
-They cannot be saved online.
+Not all of them can be saved online.

 Word Mover Interactive

-The Word Mover interactive and Word Mover app for iPad invite kids to verse by manipulating word tiles.
-Students can add their own word tiles, choose backgrounds, and share their poems by email, Facebook, Twitter and more.
+The Word Mover interactive invites kids to verse by manipulating word tiles.
+Students can add their own word tiles, choose backgrounds, and share their poems by email.